-POTENTIAL ORTHOPAEDIC APPLICATIONS OF ROBODOC SYSTEM
+POTENTIAL ORTHOPAEDIC AND NEUROSURGICAL APPLICATIONS

-The Company intends to offer ROBODOC System customers separate software packages for each new orthopaedic application if, as and when developed by the Company.
-Consequently, the Company's customers would be able to use the ROBODOC System as the platform to perform a variety of orthopaedic surgical procedures without incurring significant additional hardware costs.
-The Company plans to develop software packages for the following orthopaedic surgical procedures for use with the ROBODOC System:
+The Company intends to offer separate software packages for each new application if, as and when developed by the Company.
+Consequently, the Company's customers would be able to use the Systems as platforms to perform a variety of surgical procedures without incurring significant additional hardware costs.
+The Company plans to develop software packages for the following orthopaedic and neurosurgical surgical procedures.